AlexSergey/rocket-starter/README.md

 }
 ```
 "copy" is activate CopyWebpackPlugin and we can use default syntax but we can set files and opts.
 Opts is second parameter in this plugin.

+"write" will force Webpack to save file in HDD after each update webpack watcher / dev-server

 If you don't need to extract styles to css file in production version you can set styles: false